meilisearch/documentation/learn/core_concepts/relevancy.md

 Be aware that the `words` rule works from right to left.
 Therefore, the order of the query string impacts the order of results.

 For example, if someone were to search `batman dark knight`, then the `words` rule would rank documents containing all three terms first, documents containing only `batman` and `dark` second, and documents containing only `batman` third.
-All other documents would be ranked last.

-In other words, results containing just `dark` and `knight`, or `batman` and `knight`, would be sorted last, equivalent to documents that contain none of the query terms.

 :::